LuckyMcBeast/stoglr/README.md

 This system consists of two primary parts:
 - Server application: maintains the state of toggles, acts as a basic CRUD application with a basic UI
-- Client libraries: exposes the only necessary function for using the system with another code base (Not Yet Implemented)
+- Client libraries/SDKs: exposes the only necessary function for using the system with another code base (WIP)

 By default (and as the only option currently), the system utilizes a runtime, in-memory datastore.
 This is perfectly acceptable for most situations, with the caviote that you will need to re-enable toogles after the appliation restarts.